 Hope Circles is a program of Project Healthy Community (PHC), a nonprofit with a community-based wellness model for Detroiters.

-PHC collaborates directly with Dr. Dante Dixson PhD to design and deliver a program that incorporate his latest research in hope, student well-being, and academic engagement with PHC’s mentoring program.
-It is offered over 12 weeks for high school students and over 6-weeks to middle school students and ensures that students receive a cutting-edge and high-quality program.
+PHC collaborates directly with Dante Dixson, PhD to design and deliver a program that incorporates his latest research in hope, student well-being, and academic engagement with PHC’s mentoring program.
+It is offered to high school and middle school students and ensures that students receive a cutting-edge and high-quality program.

 Bernadette Doré, JD, M.Ed